o3de/o3de.org/content/docs/user-guide/features/components/reference/polygon-prism.md

 ![\[Select a vertex and a translation manipulator appears.\]](/images/user-guide/component/polygon-prism-shape-component-2.png)

 **Note**
-The manipulators follow the grid snap setting that you can configure in the Lumberyard Editor toolbar\.
+The manipulators follow the grid snap setting that you can configure in the O3DE Editor toolbar\.

 You can use the blue arrow in the center of the volume to change the height\. {#component-polygon-prism-height-adjustment}